Developer-piyush/GitcoinDao/README.md

 <b>This is official thread for the updates on proposal of forming a DAO community to fight Climate change</b>

-[Click here](https://gov.gitcoin.co/t/request-for-proposal-gitcoindao-for-climate-change/8166) to read more about this proposal.
+<b>[Click here](https://gov.gitcoin.co/t/request-for-proposal-gitcoindao-for-climate-change/8166)</b> to read more about this proposal.